GavinHome/flying-redux/README.md

 ## What is Flying Redux?

-Flying Redux is forked from [fish-redux](https://github.com/alibaba/fish-redux).
-Because fish-redux has not been updated for a long time.
-I have done a lot of refactoring and modification based on fish_redux, and simplified some concepts, and finally renamed it.
 Flying Redux is also an assembled flutter application framework based on Redux state management.

 ## Features

 <!--TODO: List what your package can do.
 Maybe include images, gifs, or videos.-->

-It has three characteristics:
+It has four characteristics:

 > 1. Functional Programming

+> 2. Predictable state container

-> 2. Pluggable componentization
+> 3. Pluggable componentization

-> 3. It Supports null safety
+> 4. Support null safety and flutter 3.x

 ## Getting started